hoangharu2002/Winget-tutorial/readme.md

 winget -v
 ```

-You also get information about winget tool using
+You also get information about your current winget tool using

 ```console
 winget --info